Uranbileg88/MDS606_Topic2/ResearchOutline.md

 1. Research Topic:

-Impact of AI on Cybersecurity: Investigate how Artificial Intelligence and Machine learning are used to enhance cybersecurity measures, detect threats, and mitigate cyber attacks.
+Impact of AI on Cybersecurity: Investigate how Artificial Intelligence and Machine learning are used to enhance cybersecurity measures, detect threats, and mitigate cyber-attacks.

 Cybersecurity has become a critical concern in today's increasingly digital world, as the frequency and sophistication of cyberattacks continue to rise.
 The need for real-time, adaptive security systems capable of detecting and responding to evolving threats is more urgent than ever.
 Traditional methods, such as signature-based detection, often struggle to identify novel or complex attacks, creating a significant gap in defense mechanisms.
 This is where Artificial Intelligence (AI) and Machine Learning (ML) can play a transformative role.